Best daily deals

 The Google Pixel Watch 2 offers the best smartphone integration and the best user experience for Pixel phone users.

 The Google Pixel Watch is priced competitively compared to similar devices within the wearables market.
-The device’s materials and internal tech are responsible for much of its price.
+The device’s materials and internal tech are responsible for its price.